 Docker Compose Installation

 Deploy Broch on any Linux host with Docker.
-Works on any cloud VM, on-premises server, or bare metal — the most portable option.
+The most portable option — works on cloud VMs, on-premises servers, or bare metal.

 Prerequisites